Defined Benefit Pension Plan in Canada: Financial Peace of Mind (2025)

 Both you and the employer will be contributing to this plan, but it is primarily the employer’s responsibility to make sure you receive your pension.
 If you retire before a certain age and you have not worked at the organization for long enough, your pension from the company may be subject to an early retirement discount.

-If you choose to leave a Defined Benefit Pension Plan before you retire, your employer may give you the option to transfer the commuted value of your pension to a locked-in registered retirement savings plan account.
+If you leave a Defined Benefit Pension Plan before retirement, you may have the option to transfer the commuted value—essentially the lump-sum present value of your future pension—to a Locked-In Retirement Account (LIRA) or similar vehicle.
+Note that the commuted value is subject to regulatory limits and may not fully replicate the guaranteed income stream of the DBPP.
 This amount is essentially what the projected benefit might be worth as a single payout today.

 Example of a Defined Benefit Pension Plan